MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_DstDoc_WopiServiceId** - Contains unique identifier of WOPI service provider

-- **Data_editToSaveTimeMicroseconds** - The duration, measured in microseconds, between the moment a user edits a document and till the completion of the save operation.
+- **Data_editToSaveTimeMicroseconds** - The duration, measured in microseconds, between the moment a user edits a document and until the completion of the save operation.

 - **Data_FailureClass** - Integer representing the failure class for OCS transition failures